ufs-community/ufs-srweather-app/docs/UsersGuide/source/FAQ.rst

    RRFS_CONUS_25km
    SUBCONUS_Ind_3km

 However, users can choose from a variety of predefined grids listed in :numref:`Section %s <PredefGrid>`.
 An option also exists to create a user-defined grid, with information available in :numref:`Chapter %s <UserDefinedGrid>`.
-However, the user-defined grid option is not fully-supported for this release and is provided for informational purposes only.
+However, the user-defined grid option is not fully supported for this release and is provided for informational purposes only.

 .. _CycleInd: